lee2sman/Intermediate-Programming/classes/week9.md

 16. Open the Site Manager.
 Create a New site.
 Enter your host from Amazon's connect info.
 Choose Protocol SFTP.
 Logon type is Key file.
 User is ubuntu.
 Choose the Key file you saved on your computer previously.
 Then choose connect.
 If successful, your files on the server will load.

 17. You can now upload your files for your bot.
+Drag the files from your computer to the server folder.
+Drag over: sketch.js (or whatever your js file is called), config.js, and modules.json

 18. Go back to your Terminal where you're logged into your Ubuntu instance.